cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 4: The Bitter Brother

-Blackwood Manor's halls felt colder as Holmes and I got to William Blackwood's study.
-The room, a stark contrast to Edward's orderly workspace, was cluttered with papers and ledgers.
+The corridors of Blackwood Manor felt colder as Holmes and I made our way towards William Blackwood’s study.
+Though the fire in the hallway sconces flickered steadily, a peculiar chill clung to the air—whether from the damp stone walls or the lingering unease in this house, I could not say.

+![Chapter 4 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter4A.webp)

+Inside, William’s study was a stark contrast to Edward’s orderly workspace.
+The room was cluttered with papers, ledgers stacked haphazardly, a half-filled brandy glass abandoned near an inkwell.
 A faint tang of pipe smoke lingered, mingling with the musty scent of old books.
-William stood by the window, his rigid posture and scowl an unspoken warning of his mood.
+William himself stood by the window, arms crossed, staring out as though deep in thought.

-![Chapter 4 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter4A.webp)

-He turned as we entered, his sharp features hardening further.
-"Mr. Holmes, Dr. Watson," he greeted tersely, gesturing to the chairs opposite his desk.
-"I assume this visit concerns my brother's untimely demise—or perhaps the inheritance?"
+At our entrance, he turned, his sharp features hardening further.

+"Mr Holmes, Dr Watson," he greeted tersely, gesturing to the chairs opposite his desk.
+"I assume this visit concerns my brother’s untimely demise—or perhaps the inheritance?"

 Holmes took a seat with calm precision.
-"Both, Mr. Blackwood.
-Specifically, the disappearance of your brother's chest and its implications for the estate."
+"Both, Mr Blackwood.
+Specifically, the disappearance of your brother’s chest and its implications for the estate."

-William's lips curled into a sneer as he leaned back in his chair.
-"Implications for Katherine, you mean.
-Convenient, isn't it, that the chest vanishes when she stands to gain the most?"
+William’s lips curled into a sneer as he leaned back in his chair.

+"Implications for Katherine, you mean."
+He exhaled sharply.
+"Convenient, isn’t it?
+The chest vanishes, the will goes missing, and suddenly, my dear sister-in-law’s future is secured."

+I frowned at the venom in his tone.

 Holmes raised an eyebrow.
 "You suggest Katherine is involved?"

 "Who else?"
 William shot back.
-"She gains everything if Edward's will is missing.
-And let's not ignore her prior... association with Lieutenant Cartwright.
-Who's to say Edward didn't discover something and decide to change his will?"
+"She gains everything if Edward’s will is missing.
+And let’s not ignore her prior... association with Lieutenant Cartwright.
+Who’s to say Edward didn’t discover something and decide to change his will?"

-"And Lieutenant Cartwright," Holmes interjected smoothly, "his interest in the study—what did you make of it?"

-William's sneer deepened.
-"Oh, that's rich.
-You should ask Katherine about their 'interest' in each other.
-Before Edward, they were quite... close."
-His voice dripped with contempt.
-"Edward received some enlightening letters about their past.
-Destroyed him, really.
-But then again, Katherine always did have a talent for destroying things."

-"These letters," Holmes pressed.
-"You seem well-informed of their contents."

-William's laugh was harsh.
-"The servants talk, Mr. Holmes.
-And walls have ears.
-Edward's discovery of their... history... well, let's just say it cast doubt on more than Katherine's character."

-Holmes's expression remained neutral.
-"An interesting theory, Mr. Blackwood, but one that demands evidence before it can be entertained.
-Tell me, where were you on the night the chest disappeared?"

-William stiffened slightly, his scowl deepening.
-"In my quarters, alone.
-I heard nothing, saw nothing.
-And frankly, I'm not obligated to account for myself."

-Holmes nodded thoughtfully.
-"Perhaps not.
-Yet your bitterness toward Edward—and Katherine—seems to colour your perspective.
-Do you believe resentment blinds you to other possibilities?"
+Holmes steepled his fingers.
+"Fascinating.
+And yet, I notice you are very specific about what Katherine stands to gain, but rather vague about what you stand to lose."

+A flash of irritation crossed William’s face, but he masked it quickly.

+"My father’s decision to favour Edward over me was nothing short of favouritism."
+His voice was measured, but there was a cold undercurrent of resentment beneath it.
+"The estate should have been mine.
+I have fought for years to earn my place, while Edward... he was handed everything."

+I caught myself nodding slightly.

+William’s tone was rational, almost persuasive.
+There was a quiet certainty to the way he spoke—not wild anger, but careful calculation.

-William's hands gripped the edges of his desk.
-"Bitterness?
-My father's decision to favour Edward over me was nothing short of favoritism.
-The estate should have been mine.
-I've fought for years to earn my place, while Edward... he was handed everything."
-“Katherine may think she’s secured her future, but she’ll soon discover the estate obeys more than a single will.
-If she continues to meddle, I’ll see to it that her good fortune is short-lived.”
+"Katherine may think she’s secured her future," he continued, swirling the brandy in his glass, "but she’ll soon discover the estate obeys more than a single will.
+If she continues to meddle, I’ll see to it that her good fortune is short-lived."

+Something in his phrasing made me uneasy.

-Holmes leaned forward slightly, his tone cool and deliberate.
-"And yet, his death has left you no closer to securing what you claim is rightfully yours.
-Tell me, do you believe Edward's death was an accident?"
+Holmes remained impassive.
+"And yet, your brother’s death has left you no closer to securing what you claim is rightfully yours.
+Tell me, do you believe his death was an accident?"

 William hesitated, his gaze flickering toward the window.
-"Edward was many things, but careless wasn't one of them.
-If you want my opinion, someone wanted him out of the way—and whoever it was, they succeeded.
-Cartwright isn’t the only one with blood on his hands.
-Ask about...Fort Kalyan’s ‘special shipments’!”
-He abruptly stops, as though he’s said too much.
+"Edward was many things, but careless wasn’t one of them."
+His fingers tightened around the glass.
+"If you want my opinion, someone wanted him out of the way—and whoever it was, they succeeded."

+Holmes studied him carefully.

+"Curious," he murmured.

+"What is?"
+William asked sharply.

+"You speak of your brother’s death as though you know more than the official reports suggest.
+And yet, you did not attend the funeral, nor did you inquire about the investigation."

+William’s scowl deepened.
+"You think I had something to do with it?"

+Holmes merely tilted his head slightly, allowing the silence to linger.

+William exhaled sharply.
+He reached for his pipe but seemed to think better of it.
+Then, almost as an afterthought, he muttered,

+"Cartwright isn’t the only one with blood on his hands.
+Ask about...
+Fort Kalyan’s ‘special shipments’."

+I stiffened.

+Holmes’s expression remained neutral, but I could see the sharp flicker of interest in his eyes.

+"Special shipments?"
+I echoed.

+But William did not elaborate.
+He merely waved a hand dismissively.
+"Ask around.
+See what you find."

+The casual way he said it was too convenient.
+A calculated slip—as though he wanted us to latch onto something specific.

+Holmes let the silence stretch.

+Then, suddenly, William’s expression shifted.
+His sneer faded just slightly, and in its place, something almost imperceptible.
+Regret?
+No—something deeper.

-William exhaled sharply, fingers stilling on the desk.
-“He wasn’t always against me,” he muttered.
-“When we were boys, he taught me to fix a pocket watch—patient, steady hands.
+"He wasn’t always against me," he muttered.
+"When we were boys, he taught me to fix a pocket watch—patient, steady hands.
 Gave it to me on my fifteenth birthday.
-Said I’d learned well enough to keep it running myself.”
+Said I’d learned well enough to keep it running myself."

 His jaw tightened.

-“And yet, in the end, I was never meant to hold anything that mattered.”
+"And yet, in the end, I was never meant to hold anything that mattered."

 For a moment, the bitterness wavered.
 Then, just as quickly, it returned.

 Holmes said nothing, only watching.

-I thought of Edward—not just as a soldier or a victim of politics, but as a man whose absence was felt beyond inheritance and betrayal.

-As we stepped into the corridor, Holmes spoke quietly, more to himself than to me.
-“Fort Kalyan—then the cause of Edward’s death lies beyond these walls.”
+As we stepped into the hallway, the firelight flickering across the polished floor, I exhaled, feeling the weight of the conversation settle over me.

+"I almost believed him," I admitted.

+Holmes’s voice was quiet, but firm.
+"That was his intent, Watson."

+I frowned.
+"Do you think he’s lying?"

+"Lying outright?
+No. But truth, when carefully placed, can be more dangerous than falsehood.
+He wants you to suspect Katherine, to believe she had the most to gain."

+"And you don’t?"

+Holmes did not answer immediately.
+Instead, he glanced back at the door to William’s study.

+"I think William Blackwood is a man who expects to be doubted, Watson.
+And that is precisely why he does not lie outright.
+He lets truth and falsehood blur—until even the most rational man begins to doubt what he knows."

+"For all his bitterness, William did not lie outright—he let truth and falsehood blur until even I began to doubt what I knew."

 <br><br><br>
 <br><br><br>